BYLAWS of the League of Women Voters of Tompkins County

 Section 1.
 Nominating Committee.

-The nominating committee shall consist of five members, only two of whom shall be members of the Board.
-The chairman and two members, who shall not be members of the Board, shall be elected at the annual meeting.
-Nominations for the non-board members shall be made by the current nominating committee.
-The on-board members shall be appointed by the Board not later than the September board meeting.
-Any vacancy on the nominating committee shall be filled by the Board.
+Nominations for the chair and non-board members shall be made by the current nominating committee and shall be elected at the annual meeting.
+The on-board members shall be appointed by the board not later than the September board meeting.
+Any vacancy on the nominating committee shall be filled by the board.
 Suggestions for nominations for officers, directors, and members of the nominating committee may be sent to the nominating committee by any voting member.

 Section 3.
 Elections.